adobe/spectrum-css/tools/preview/README.md

   import { Template as Icon } from "@spectrum-css/icon/stories/template.js";
   ```

-- Component CSS can be loaded in a story using the package name rather than the directory path (the local version is used as the path is automatically resolved).
+- CSS for other components can be loaded in a story using the package name (rather than the directory path), i.e. `@spectrum-css/toast` vs. `../toast/index.css`.
+The local version of the package is used regardless but the webpack settings will resolve the pathing for you.

   ```js
   import { html } from "lit-html";